 So I have decided to end this list here.
 Just for the records, there are over 101 freelance websites you can join and start making a living for yourself.
 I simply handpicked these 50 for you to have a starting point.

 Like I said at the beginning of this post, you must not be a member of all 50 sites before you start getting significant results as a freelancer.
 Simply get involved with a few of them.

 If you have been doing freelancing for some time with nothing to show for it, do not be discouraged.
 Your hard work will soon start paying off.
-You just have to focus, avoid distractions and keep learning new strategies on how to better your freelancing career.
+You just have to focus, avoid distractions and keep improving your skills and learning new strategies on how to better your freelancing career.

 Have you been using any of these freelance websites?
 Feel free to tell me about your experience in the comments.
 If you have some cool freelance platforms that you think I should have added to the list, please let me know as well.

 I painstakingly compiled this list and will appreciate if you can share it on your social media profiles.